Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

 We compare NLLs of our method and a variety of recent energy models in \Cref{tab:nll}.
 This evaluation demonstrates that our model is comparable to the best-performing models in the literature, within the variability arising from the three factors of variation mentioned in the previous paragraph.
-Two unique advantages of our method are that it provides (1) direct (one-shot) estimates of energy (as opposed to other density estimation approaches in diffusion models, which we review in \Cref{app:density_evaluation_dm}), greatly facilitating analysis, and (2) access to energy across all noise levels, providing a window into larger-scale features of the energy landscape.
+Two unique advantages of our method are that it provides (1) direct (one-shot) estimates of energy (as opposed to other density estimation approaches used with diffusion models, which we review in \Cref{app:density_evaluation_dm}), and (2) access to energy across all noise levels, providing a window into larger-scale features of the energy landscape.
+For instance, our energy network can compute the probability of 50k images in 12s on an A100 GPU, whereas the score network requires upwards of 3h20, even with as few as 100 times steps and 10 noise samples to compute the energy (see \Cref{app:density_evaluation_dm}).
+This justifies the longer training time due to the cost of double-backpropagation (training for 1M steps on ImageNet64 on a single A100 GPU respectively took 120 hours, compared to 32 hours for the score network), which may be alleviated by the use of sliced score matching \citep{song2020sliced}.